Value of Trees

 The value of individual and groups of trees is understood in general terms by most people.
 But much research effort has been committed to developing precise methods of measuring those values in real terms.

 We can group this research into three areas:

-- Insurance value.
-It is possible to obtain a professional estimate of one or more urban trees for insurance purposes.
+- Insurance value: It is possible to obtain a professional estimate of one or more urban trees for insurance purposes.
 A standard method for the use of trained certified arborists and consultants was authored by the Council of Tree and Landscape Appraisers.
-The standard is known as “Guide for Plant Appraisal,” currently in the 9th ed.
+The standard is known as "Guide for Plant Appraisal," currently in the 9th edition.
 It can be used for the valuation of plant casualties, insurance purposes, real estate transactions, plant condemnation actions, and tree inventories.
-Anyone interested in this service should find an ISA Certified Arborist or a member of the American Society of Consulting Arborists.
+Anyone interested in this service should find an International Society of Arboriculture (ISA) Certified Arborist or a member of the American Society of Consulting Arborists.